-Oatmeal Raisin Cookie Bread Pudding: Rich, custardy bread pudding made with Challah bread, oatmeal cookie mix, raisins, and custard all topped with a brown sugar sauce.
+This Oatmeal Raisin Cookie Bread Pudding is made with Challah bread, oatmeal cookie mix, raisins, and custard topped with brown sugar sauce.

 We love it because lots and lots of people come to our blogs in search of recipes to make for their families and that of course in turn means more traffic.